vlasky/pdf-reader-mcp/memory-bank/activeContext.md

   feedback:
   - Added npm and Docker Hub badges.
   - Restructured to prioritize `npx` usage as the recommended quick start.
+  - Added instructions and example for using `bunx` as an alternative to `npx`.
   - Added a dedicated section highlighting key features/selling points (security via relative paths, efficiency via batch operations).
   - Included detailed instructions for Docker usage, emphasizing volume